 Mac computers are known for their reliability, stability, and user-friendly interface.
 However, just like any other electronic device, they can also encounter various problems over time.
 Whether it is a software issue, a hardware malfunction, or an accidental deletion of important files, Mac users can find themselves in a difficult situation that requires troubleshooting and repair.
-Fortunately, Mac computers have a built-in recovery mode that can help users diagnose and fix a wide range of issues.
-In this blog, we will explore what Mac recovery mode is, how to access it, and what you can do with it.

-What is Mac Recovery Mode?
+What is Recovery Mode on Mac?

 Mac Recovery Mode is a special feature that comes with all Mac computers running macOS X Lion (10.7) or later.
 It is designed to deliver a set of tools and utilities that can help them repair their Mac in case of a problem.